EricLu1218/Physical_Design_Automation/README.md

 ## Homework3: Fixed-outline Slicing Floorplan Design
 Implement Stockmeyer algorithm to solve the fixed-outline floorplan design with a set of hard blocks.

+## Homework4: Placement Legalization
+Implement an existing algorithm, called “Abacus”, to legalize a given global placement result with minimal displacement.